redux-saga/redux-saga/docs/Troubleshooting.md

 ### Error stack for errors bubbling to root saga is unreadable
 Tasks in saga are asynchronous by their nature, so we have to make some additional work to show "saga stack" as it was a chain of synchronous calls.
-So staring with `redux-saga@v1`, when error bubbles to root saga, the library builds that "saga stack" and:
-1. logs it via `logError` function (can be configured, see [Middleware options](https://redux-saga.js.org/docs/api/index.html#createsagamiddlewareoptions))
-1. passes it as a property `sagaStack: String` to `onError` callback (also see [Middleware options](https://redux-saga.js.org/docs/api/index.html#createsagamiddlewareoptions)), so you can send it to your error tracking system or make other additional work.
+So staring with `redux-saga@v1`, when error bubbles to root saga, the library builds that "saga stack" and passes it as a property `sagaStack: string` of the second argument of `onError` callback (also see [Middleware options](https://redux-saga.js.org/docs/api/index.html#createsagamiddlewareoptions)), so you can send it to your error tracking system or make other additional work.

 As a result, you can see something like this in your console.